mar-kow/todo/README.md

 - [x] use basic html and css
 - [x] use git & github :octocat:
-- [ ] become fluent in git & github
+- [ ] become fluent in git & github :sweat:
 - [ ] learn RoR :muscle: